 How will evaluations be conducted?

-Regular sessions will be established to allow the prospect to undergo an evaluation process to determine if they satisfy the criteria for promotion in CTPA club rating.
-During these sessions the prospect will participate in 3 Round Robin games with and against selected ‘controls’ from the level they are being evaluated for.
-In addition to these 3 games, the prospect will participate in a ‘half court skinny singles’ game against one of the ‘controls’.
-All games will be to 11 points, win by one point.
+Occasional all-day evaluation events will be conducted to allow the prospect to participate in a Promotion Evaluation to determine if they satisfy the criteria for promotion to a higher CTPA club rating.
+During these events the prospect will participate in six round robin games with and against selected ‘controls’ from the level in which they are being evaluated.
+These games will be with/against two teams of three controls.
+All games will be to 7 points, win by one point.
 At the conclusion of these six games, the game in which the prospect scored the fewest points will be discarded.
-The prospect will achieve promotion if they have scored a total of 30 points or more.
-If they score fewer than 30 points the prospect will remain at their current CTPA club rating.
+The prospect will achieve promotion if they have scored a total of 27 points or more.
+If they score fewer than 27 points the prospect will remain at their current CTPA club rating.
 (For new members who self-assess, see exception discussed below.)

-If I am evaluated and not successful when can I request to go through process again?
+If I am evaluated and not successful, when can I re-evaluate?

 Where will the evaluations be conducted?